-See Notes 1 and 2 for information relating to the Company's ongoing chapter 11 proceedings.
+See Notes 1 and 2 to the financial statements for information relating to the Company's ongoing chapter 11 proceedings.

 From time to time, the Company is involved in disputes or legal proceedings arising in the ordinary course of business.
 The Company believes that there is no dispute or litigation pending, except as discussed above, that could have, individually or in the aggregate, a material adverse effect on its financial position, results of operations or cash flows.